 How Long Does IOP Usually Last?

-NIDA (the National Institute on Drug Abuse) recommends outpatient programs should last about 90 days.
-However, some programs are done on a session-based schedule.
-For example, at Landmark Recovery, the IOP program lasts for 30 sessions, with about three sessions taking place each week.
+The National Institute on Drug Abuse (NIDA) recommends that outpatient programs should last approximately 90 days.
+However, some programs operate on a session-based schedule.
+For instance, Landmark Recovery conducts its IOP program over 30 sessions, typically scheduling three sessions each week.
+When treating methadone maintenance, providers usually consider 12 months as the minimum treatment duration, which can significantly extend the program.

 Typical Schedule of IOP